sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 (The below info is for fromfile lists.
 If you are using mastiff indexes, very different performance parameters apply.
 We will update here as we benchmark and improve!)

-`manysketch` loads one fasta file from disk per thread and sketches it using all signature params simultaneously.
+`manysketch` loads one sequence file from disk per thread and sketches it using all signature params simultaneously.

 `manysearch` loads all the queries at the beginning, and then loads one database sketch from disk per thread.
 The compute-per-database-sketch is dominated by I/O. So your number of threads should be chosen with care for disk load.
 We typically limit it to `-c 32` for shared disks.